Cohegen/Nanotorch/attention/attention.md

 This parallelization allows the model to attend to different representation subspaces simultaneously.

 ### Why Attention has complexity of O(n^2)
--After running the programs with prefix "analyze" in this directory, you will make a certain conclusion.
+- After running the programs with prefix "analyze" in this directory, you will make a certain conclusion.
--That is that attention has a time complexity of O(n^2).
+- That is that attention has a time complexity of O(n^2).
 - If a sequence has:

 ```